GianTonic/Code-based-on-ST-boards/Project3/README.md

 with:

--x = 1.2 (to indicate the first or second pin)
+-x = 1 or 2 (to indicate the first or second pin)

--y = 0.1 respectively low or high
+-y = 0 or 1 respectively low or high

 -y = Y toggle